Great Stores - Stores of Note - Canada

 Fax: 514 485-7372

 Russell Hemsworth is the propietro.
 His store is located on avenue du Parc at street level.
-Mainly stationery, based on their website.
-The website is under construction.
+The store is open Monday to Saturday from 11 to 7 on week nights and until 5:00 pm on Saturdays.

 The store has a good variety of pens.
 Their recent new location is larger than the former store.
 Comments from a number of individuals confirm a good level of service and an encouragement to trying pens to make sure its right for you.